A practical 360-degree view of video marketing for asset management firms, by cost, steps, pros and cons

 A great starting point is the audience you're trying to address.
 Is it the investor, the developer, or land side of the market?

 For some time in the UK, there has been too much dry powder, and most asset management companies are facing a challenge in finding investable projects and developments.
-It's here, in the short-term, that your video marketing effort might be best focused, while in the long-term, investors will always be an important audience.
+It's here, in the short-term, that your corporate video might be best focused, while in the long-term, investors will always be an important audience.

 So, strategically, which audience comes first?
 Will we just address one audience, or should we do both at the same time?
 This decision needs to inform everything you do in your video marketing.